bcgov/tidyhydat.ws/README.md

                        token = token_out)
 ```

 Tokens only last for 10 minutes and users can only have 5 tokens at once.
 Therefore it is best to query the web service a little as possible by being efficient and strategic with your queries. `realtime_ws()` will only return data that is available.
 A message is returned if a particular station was not available. `parameters`, `start_date` and `end_date` fail silently if the station does not collect that parameter or data on that date.
 The web service constrains queries to be under 60 days and fewer than 300 stations.
-If more data is required, multiple queries should be made and combined using a function like `rbind()`.
+If more data is required, multiple queries should be made and combined using a function like `rbind()` or `dplyr::bind_rows()`.

 ### Managing your credentials in R